Home Contact Us FAQ's SiteMap

 RESOLUTION:

 Experienced hiring managers will recognize the problem immediately.
 The extras can be small individually but added together, are significant to overall cost.
-Of greater consequence, such added benefits and allowances for a new employee can soon become the new standard for all employees when they are found out about -- increasing overall costs without any return to the organization.
+Of greater consequence, such added benefits and allowances for a new employee can soon become the standard for all employees when they are found out about -- increasing overall costs without any return to the organization.
 The hiring manager will need to push back on any non-standard benefits.

 Tactic 7:

-Drawn out Salary Negotiation
+Drawn Out Salary Negotiation

 REGULARITY: Low